electerious/Skeleton-NJK/README.md

 ## Features

 - Skeleton is a base for all your everyday web-projects.
 Jump-start your work and develop without starting from zero.
 Everything you need one fork away.
 - This project is powered by [Rosid](https://github.com/electerious/Rosid), a web server with just-in-time pre-processing.
-JS (with Babel, UglifyJS), SASS (with cssnano, Autoprefixer) and EJS can be used right out of the box.
+JS (with Babel, UglifyJS), SASS (with cssnano, Autoprefixer) and Nunjucks can be used right out of the box.
 - Skeleton is just the beginning.
 Fork it and extend it to your own needs.
 The predefined structure gives you flexibility and can be modified with ease.

 ## Requirements